section-engineering-education/engineering-education/content/articles/graph-cycle-detection-c#/index.md

 ### How to detect a cycle.

-There are different algorithms one can use to detect a cycle.
-These include:-
+To detect a cycle in a graph, depth first search algorithm is the best algorithm to use.

-1. #### Depth first search.
+#### Depth first search.

 Depth First Search (DFS), is a graph traversal method.
 We start our search from a particular vertex.
 We then explore all other vertexes as long as we can go along that path.
 On reaching the end of that path, we do a backtrack up to the point where we began from.
 The stack data structure is the best for doing the backtracking.